JulianFrattini/gere-r3a/README.md

 ## Steps to Replicate

-The following subsections highlight how to use the artifacts in this repository in order to comprehend the steps of the study.
+The following subsections highlight how to use the artifacts in this repository in order to comprehend the more complex steps of the study.

 ### Systematic Literature Review on Requirements Experimentation